ilanschnell/bitarray/README.rst

    if the integer is not representable with the given number of bits.
    ``signed`` determines whether two's complement is used to represent the integer, and requires ``length`` to be provided.
-   If signed is False and a negative integer is given, an OverflowError is raised.

 ``serialize(bitarray, /)`` -> bytes